HighNESS Conceptual Design Report: Volume I: Deuterated clathrates hydrates

 Three hydrate systems were investigated within the HighNESS project.
 The first one hosting deuterated tetrahydrofuran (THF-d) as a guest molecule (molecular formula: \ce{17D_2O.C_4D_8O}) \footnote{This system was studied before and has shown a broad band of low-energy modes, as experimentally demonstrated by \cite{Celli_2012} and \cite{conrad_inelastic_2004}.}, the second one hosting molecular oxygen (\ce{O_2}) as a guest molecule (molecular formula: \ce{17D_2O.}$\sim$ \ce{3O_2})\footnote{The oxygen abundance is, unlike the THF-d , non-stoichiometric and strongly depends on the sample preparation.
 This is represented by "$\sim$".} and the third one hosting both THF-d and \ce{O_2} (molecular formula: \ce{17D_2O.C_4D_8O} $\sim$ \ce{3O_2}).
 Therein, \ce{O_2} occupies the small cages, which are twice as abundant as the bigger cages occupied by the THF-d.

 The biggest advantage of the first system is that it can be manufactured with high yields by freezing a stoichiometric mixture of THF-d and heavy-water (\ce{D_2O}).
-As demonstrated in \cref{sec_manufacturing} , the \ce{O_2} allows for an additional channel of neutron slow-down.
-The magnetic triplet ground state of molecular oxygen with its zero-field splitting of \SI{0.4}{meV} allows for moderation via a cooling cascade mechanism in fully deuterated \ce{O_2}-clathrate hydrates, as described in~\cite{zimmer2016neutron}.
-It is this low excitation energy (as opposed to modes of several meV of the lattice and the THF) that will significantly enhance the moderation efficiency towards VCN, with the inelastic magnetic scattering providing a final cooling decrement.
+Introducing \ce{O_2} to the hydrate allows for an additional channel of neutron slow-down.
+The magnetic triplet ground state of molecular oxygen with its zero-field splitting of \SI{0.4}{meV} allows for moderation via a cooling cascade mechanism, as described in~\cite{zimmer2016neutron}.
+The notably low excitation energy, in contrast to modes in the lattice and THF with energies in the range of several meV, is expected to considerably improve the moderation efficiency towards VCN, with the inelastic magnetic scattering providing a final cooling decrement.
 In this section we present results of the experimental characterization of THF-hydrates (\cref{sec:exp_clathrate}), as well as first results from neutronic simulations using moderators of \si{O_2}-clathrate (\cref{sec:simulation_hydrate}).